 - Targeting customers first is always a worthwhile tactic.
 You want ads to be shown to those most likely to convert.
 It’s much easier to retain an existing customer and convince them to spend again than to win a new customer over for the first time.

-- Aim for larger target audiences if you’re not remarketing but instead targeting new conversions.
+- Aim for larger target audiences if you’re not remarketing but instead targeting new prospects.
 The more people, the less you end up spending to gain the attention of every individual user.
 These savings take effect after the campaign has been running for a while and Facebook has been able to optimise who exactly it targets.

 - Excluding audiences is just as important as including them.
 It can be used not only to exclude those you believe wouldn’t be interested in your products but also to avoid target overlapping.
 If you use 3 different categories, you’re not likely to be targeting 3 wholly separate groups of people, so you can use exclusions to make sure that Facebook isn’t just focusing on the same audiences time and time again.